 I Need Diverse Games

 Effective August 13, 2016, I Need Diverse Games became a tax-exempt non-profit 501 (c)(3) foundation, based in Illinois.
-All documents that have a public version are available in this Google Drive folder.
+All documents that have a public version are available.

 Our purpose and mission:

 The Mission of I Need Diverse Games:

 I Need Diverse Games via all associated platforms and members; including but not limited to: twitter, Facebook, Google+, and other mediums seeks to bring projects, works and research by marginalized folks to light.
 We also seek to discuss, analyze and critique identity and culture in video games through a multi-faceted lens rooted in intersectionality